Does your family cruise stop at the Key West port? Get some quick tips on how to make the most of your day and enjoy this colorful island.

 Finally, the Key West port is also known for its amazing sunsets.
-Unfortunately, that’s one treat we weren’t able to experience due to our ship’s late afternoon departure.
+Unfortunately, that’s one treat you won’t be able to experience if your ship has a late afternoon departure.

 For the Key West port call, we decided to book our cruise excursions through the cruise line.
-The Old Town Trolley excursion included transportation from the ship to town where the hop on/off part started.
+The Old Town Trolley excursion included transportation from the ship to town where the hop-on/off part started.
 At first, this sounds like a big benefit.
 Turns out, not so much.
-It literally took us two hours from the time we were told to meet in the ship auditorium until we actually started the tour.
-Followed by another very long wait standing in the hot sun waiting for the shuttle.
-(We were never provided an explanation for the extremely long wait times.)

 It turns out that a shuttle ride from the Old Mole Pier to town takes about 5 to 10 minutes.
 And, the shuttle rides into town are free.
 The Old Town Trolley and Conch Train vehicles are used as part of the shuttle service.

 The Old Town Trolley